“We should go somewhere.”

 “Yeah, it is.”

 I could barely make out the tiny sliver of white under the tight beam of my flashlight.
-It was about as long as my hand, rounded on the end in a sort of unmistakeably leggy way that suddenly had me wondering if this sleepover was beginning to turn into the plot of Stand By Me.
+It was about as long as half my forearm, broken at one end and rounded on the other in a sort of unmistakably leggy way that suddenly had me wondering if this sleepover was beginning to turn into the plot of Stand By Me.
 With frogs.

 “Why is there a femur?”